On equivariant asymptotic dimension: Acknowledgements

 \section{Acknowledgements}

 This work is based on the author's Master's thesis defended in September 2014 at the Faculty of Mathematics, Informatics and Mechanics of the University of Warsaw.
-The author is grateful to the supervisor of the thesis Dr Piotr Nowak for his guidance and help.
+The author is grateful to the supervisor of the thesis, Piotr Nowak, for his guidance and help.
+The author wishes to thank Rufus Willett for explaining the quantitative relations between equivariant and classical asymptotic dimension.
+The author especially thanks the referee and Łukasz Garncarek for very helpful remarks that greatly improved the manuscript.

 \begin{bibdiv} \begin{biblist}